Unity-Technologies/com.unity.webrtc/Documentation~/en/videostreaming.md

 ```

 > [!NOTE]
-> This option selects whether or not to use hardware.
+> This option selects whether or not to use hardware for encoding.
 > Currently, there is no way to explicitly designate a codec.